philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.1.1 =
+Fixes a few minor issues accidentally introduced in the big version 2.1 update.

 = 2.1 =
 This update brings the much request support for multiple accordions on a single page!
 Each shortcode will now respect its own individual settings.